nickbwilli/Final-Project-Individual-Reports/README.md

 # Bootcamp-Final-Project
-These are screenshots from my engagement.
-Also see above the Offensive and Defensive Reports.
+This repository holds all of the screenshots from my engagement.
+This repository also includes both my Offensive and Defensive Reports.